flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 ### Python / Conda

-The HPC Team allows you to install your own packages by using the inbuilt package manager tools, like Pythons 'pip', or Conda.
+The HPC Team allows you to install your own packages by using the inbuilt package manager tools, like Pythons 'pip', or Conda when using a virtual environment - you cannot install modules globally on the HPC using these tools.

 As an example, you can create a Conda Virtual Environment - this is under your complete control and you may install, remove or alter it as you wish.
 This is also the same for Pythons 'venv', which functions in much the same way.